 What do those config settings mean?

-It’s worth pointing out that we’re using v2.1 of CircleCI’s configuration spec for pipelines, the latest version, and this is indicated at the top of our file:
+This tutoria uses v2.1 of CircleCI’s configuration spec for pipelines, indicated at the top of the file:

 version: 2.1